Curd Jürgens: Later career

+Theatre

 Although he appeared in over 100 films, Jürgens was also a notable stage actor.
 He was member of several theatres in Vienna (Volkstheater 1938–1941, Burgtheater 1940–1953 and 1965–1968, and others).
 He played the title role of Hugo von Hofmannsthal's play Jedermann at the Salzburg Festival from 1973 until 1977 – arguably the most high-profile role for a German-speaking male actor.
 In 1966 he appeared in a short run on Broadway at the Eugene O'Neill Theatre opposite Geraldine Page, directed by George Schaefer.

 His last stage appearance was with the Vienna State Opera on 9 March 1981 as Bassa Selim in Mozart's opera Die Entführung aus dem Serail.
 He also directed a few films with limited success, e.g. Bankraub in der Rue Latour, and wrote screenplays, e.g. Bonus on Death.

 He titled his 1976 memoir ... und kein bißchen weise (And Not At All Wise).

 Jürgens provided the German voice of the journalist in the 1980 German dub of Jeff Wayne's Musical Version of the War of the Worlds.

 Personal life

-Jürgens maintained a home in France, but frequently returned to Vienna to perform on stage.
-He died there from a heart attack on 18 June 1982.
+Jürgens maintained a home in France, but he frequently returned to Vienna to perform on stage.
 He had suffered a heart attack several years before.
-During this he had a near-death experience where he claimed he died and went to hell.
-Jürgens was interred in the Vienna Central Cemetery.
+During this heart attack he had a near-death experience where he claimed he died and went to hell.